We buy smoked cheese and ham to have with pancakes. With blueberry jam and peach and cashews, red pepper and goats cheese also.

 We all but skipped chanting “shabby, shabby, shabby!” and shaking our heads!

 Josh’s message recorded on my alarm gets snoozed.
 Only sometimes I let him loop a bit.
 Melis knocks.

 “Your alarm clock’s going off, so you must want to wake up.”

 “Sh— you’re right.
 Thank you,” I say, sit up, lie down and sleep for three hours more.

 When I walk down for breakfast Renée’s in the kitchen boiling water for cup noodles.
-She introduces it as nineties, which, for a second, takes on the hues of Teenage Mutant Ninja Turtles.
-Current noodles are sold with fresh ingredients, strange fancies and lifestyles.
+She waves it at me and says it looks nineties.
+Modern noodles are sold with fresh ingredients, strange fancies and lifestyles.
 She asks if I’d check her visa application and I say that I’d like to.
 Because I would.
-I first send emails about house bills, adding as much regret as I can.
-I only want the bills to be over.
-I don’t want the emails.
-Renée brings up her application folder and sits on my windowsill while I read leaf it.
+She brings up her application folder and sits on my windowsill while I read it.

 “And I’m not a terrorist!
 Unless you count kicking the wall when I got mad?”

 “I do.
 I’ll put that down.”